roniemartinez/libqpsd/README.md

 	16-bits - SUPPORTED (RGB ONLY)*

-	32-bits - SUPPORTED (RGB ONLY)*

-	*16-bit and 32-bit depths are scaled down to 8-bits
+	*16-bit depth is scaled down to 8-bits

+BINARIES

+	Binaries can be downloaded from http://sourceforge.net/projects/libqpsd/files/

 CONTRIBUTE